AckerlyXu/heima/articles/batch/batch-api-basics.md

 When automatic scaling decreases the number of compute nodes in a pool, you must consider how to handle tasks that are running at the time of the decrease operation.
 To accommodate this, Batch provides a *node deallocation option* that you can include in your formulas.
 For example, you can specify that running tasks are stopped immediately, stopped immediately and then requeued for execution on another node, or allowed to finish before the node is removed from the pool.

-For more information about automatically scaling an application, see [Automatically scale compute nodes in an Azure Batch pool](/documentation/articles/batch-automatic-scaling/).
+For more information about automatically scaling an application, see [Automatically scale compute nodes in an Azure Batch pool](./batch-automatic-scaling.md).

-> [AZURE.TIP]
+> [!TIP]
 > To maximize compute resource utilization, set the target number of nodes to zero at the end of a job, but allow running tasks to finish.
 >
 >